 He describes the highlight of his 61 days as beating the Americans.
 Michael also talks about the "plumbing situation" underground.

-Standing at 5 foot 8 inches tall and weighing in at 13 stone, he makes a public challenge to Cobh man Tim Hayes, who achieved public acclaim when he spent over 100 hours underground.
+Tipperary born Michael Hayes, standing at 5 foot 8 inches tall and weighing in at 13 stone, makes a public challenge to Cobh man Tim Hayes, who achieved public acclaim when he spent over 100 hours underground.
 Tim had previously attempted to undermine Meaney's achievement by describing his coffin as a bungalow.

 Cobh man Tim Hayes, who is one of Michael Meaney's key opponents for the title of longest to be buried alive.